 When logging into OWA with a mailbox user, notice the “Change Password” option is not listed in the settings menu anymore.
-For how to change Password using Outlook Web Access (OWA) for Exchange 2013/2016/2019 when permitted by an administrator.
-See the following link.
+For how to change Passwords using Outlook Web Access (OWA) for Exchange 2013/2016/2019 when permitted by an administrator

-– Note: If you only want to take this feature away from certain users, see the link.
+Note: If you only want to take this feature away from certain users.